Working Out: Are Energy Gels Better than Sports Drinks?

 What Is Our Alternative Fuel Source?

-When you work out intensely for more than an hour, your body may run out of the carbohydrates and glucose that it needs to move forward.
+When you work out intensely for more than an hour, your body may run out of the carbohydrates and glucose that it needs to continue.
 Typically, athletes will hydrate with sports drinks, but are there other options?
 Yes!

 Runners, cyclists and other athletes have turned to energy gels because of their compact size and effectiveness to help get you through that next hill or mile or set.
 Be sure to read the ingredients listed, and consult a doctor if you have an existing medical condition that may disagree with some ingredients.